walterlee7/react-material-ui-project/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## React Material-UI Project

-This is React project to showcase Material-UI page layouts from: https://material-ui.com/getting-started/page-layout-examples/.
+This is a React project to showcase Material-UI page layouts from: https://material-ui.com/getting-started/page-layout-examples/.

 A. requires npm install @material-ui/core.